isl-org/Open3D/docs/tutorial/basic/index.rst

 ===================================================================

 This is series of basic tutorials for Open3D.
-It is recommended to go over tutorial following order.
+It is recommended to go over this tutorial in following order.

 .. toctree::

 	python_binding
 	pointcloud
 	mesh
+	rgbd_odometry
+	rgbd_images/index
 	visualization
-	rgbd_images/index
 	kdtree
-	icp
+	registration